twlvnn/twlvnn/README.md

 </details>

-Statistics retrieved using `translate-toolkit`.<br>I use Gtranslator and `grep` to scan for terminology across po files for references, e a txt file to note terms, and a Python script to create a `poterminology` file for suggestions of ~1700 terms as translation memory.
+Statistics retrieved using `translate-toolkit`.
+I use Gtranslator and `grep` to scan for terminology across po files for references, a txt file to note terms, and a Python script to create a `poterminology` file for suggestions of ~1700 terms as translation memory.
 With `pretranslate` I automatically translate repetitive phrases with the translation memory file as a template and quickly add new translations to pot files that have been updated by source code changes.